 - The Wound Ostomy Continence Nursing Certification Board (WOCNCB)

 Non-accredited Wound Care Certification Programs and Certificate of Completion Courses

 Wound care certification and certificate services offered by other organizations may be non-accredited certifications or merely certificates of completion, which can be mistaken for an accredited wound care certification.
 Two examples are:

 - National Alliance of Wound Care and Ostomy (NAWCO)

 It should be noted that both the ABWM and the WOCNCB accredited wound care certifications differentiate educational levels, while other organizations that offer non-accredited certifications and certificates of completion present the same testing level for each test, whether the individual is an licensed practical nurse (LPN), registered nurse (RN), Bachelor of Science in Nursing (BSN), or medical doctor (MD).

-Achieving certification in a particular area of expertise is a worthwhile and noble pursuit, with tangible benefits for patients, employers and self.
-However, before embarking on a program of study and certification program, it is worth taking the time to research the available options.
-The wound care certification course should be rigorous, commensurate with the learners’ level of education and academic degree and prepare the individual for an accredited certification.
-The benefits of such a program and certification would ensure that the individuals credential met industry standards, and carried the prestige of a formal accredited certification.
+Achieving certification in a particular area of expertise is a worthwhile and noble pursuit, with tangible benefits for patients, employers, and the professionals themselves.
+However, before embarking on a certification program, it is worth taking the time to research the available options.
+The wound care certification course should be rigorous and commensurate with the learner’s level of education and academic degree, and it should prepare the individual for an accredited certification.
+The benefits of such a program and certification would ensure that the individual’s credentials meet industry standards and carry the prestige of a formal accredited certification.

 For detailed information about accredited wound certification, download our white-paper